Coarsening dynamics for spiral and disordered waves in active Potts models: Introduction

 \section{Introduction}

-Domain coarsening is a well-known phenomenon observed during spinodal decomposition in a rapidly quenched systems, and its dynamics are theoretically well established~\cite{puri09,furu85,bray94,gres88,roge88,tana97,nogu06a,ferr07,yang25}.
+Domain coarsening is a well-known phenomenon observed during spinodal decomposition in rapidly quenched systems, and its dynamics are theoretically well established~\cite{puri09,furu85,bray94,gres88,huse86,roge88,tana97,nogu06a,ferr07,midy20,yang25,yuan25}.
 In particular, for surface-tension-driving coarsening in a nonconserved order parameter, the domain length grows proportionally to $t^{1/2}$, following the Lifshitz--Allen--Cahn (LAC) law~\cite{lifs62,alle79}.
 By contrast, diffusion-dominated conserved systems exhibit the growth in accordance with the Lifshitz--Slyozov law ($t^{1/3}$)~\cite{lifs61}.
 However, coarsening dynamics leading to nonequilibrium states have been far less explored~\cite{oppo87,hamm05,vazq08,lato22,elde92,cros95,dey12,mish14,saha20,katy20,patt21,ditt23,band24,rouz25}.
 Under nonequilibrium conditions, the final states can be nonstatic and manifest as spatiotemporal patterns, such as traveling waves and global oscillations~\cite{nico77,hake04,mikh94,rabi00,kura84,murr03,beta17,bail22,nogu24c}.
 Recently, increasing attention has been directed toward the coarsening to such nonstatic states~\cite{elde92,cros95,dey12,mish14,saha20,katy20,patt21,ditt23,band24,rouz25}.
 In conserved systems, self-propelling activity has been shown to induce coarsening exponents either higher~\cite{mish14} or lower~\cite{saha20,katy20,patt21} than $1/3$.
+By contrast, coarsening in nonconserved active systems has been hardly studied.

 The study aims to understand the coarsening dynamics to spatiotemporal patterns in a nonconserved system by using Monte Carlo (MC) simulations in two-dimensional (2D) lattices.
-We employ a $q$-state Potts model extended to a nonequilibrium situation by imposing cyclic flipping of states~\cite{nogu24a,nogu24b,nogu25,nogu25b,nogu25a}.
+We employ a $q$-state Potts model extended to a nonequilibrium situation by imposing cyclic flipping of states~\cite{nogu24a,nogu24b,nogu25,nogu25b,nogu25a,nogu26a}.
 Since the coarsening dynamics to equilibrium states have been extensively studied using lattice models~\cite{puri09,furu85,bray94,gres88}, the influence of nonequilibrium activity can be easily identified.
-We examined four types of final spatiotemporal patterns by adjusting parameters: spiral and nonspiral waves of single-state dominant domains of $q$ states at $q=3$--$8$, and spiral waves of mixed domains and coexistence of two spiral-wave phases at $q=6$.
+In these Potts models, several types of stable spatiotemporal patterns can be obtained in the long-term limit.
+We examine four types of final spatiotemporal patterns by adjusting parameters: spiral and disordered waves of single-state dominant domains of $q$ states at $q=3$--$8$, and spiral waves of mixed domains and coexistence of two spiral-wave phases at $q=6$.

 The models and methods are described in Sec.~\ref{sec:model}.
 Simulation results are presented and discussed in Sec.~\ref{sec:results}.
 The results of Potts models on square lattices are described in Secs.~\ref{sec:3}--\ref{sec:q6t1}.
 The coarsening dynamics at $q=3$ are presented in Sec.~\ref{sec:3}.
 The results of standard and repulsive nonflip-contact Potts models at $q=4$--$8$ are presented in Secs.~\ref{sec:d0} and \ref{sec:d2}, respectively.
 The results of attractive and repulsive diagonal-contact Potts models at $q=6$ are presented in Secs.~\ref{sec:q6tn15} and \ref{sec:q6t1}, respectively.
 The robustness of the simulation dynamics is discussed in Sec.~\ref{sec:tri}, where hexagonal lattice and Glauber MC update schemes are examined.
 Finally, a summary is presented in Sec.~\ref{sec:sum}.